scottaw66/scottwillsey/src/content/now/now.md

 ### Movies and TV

+- [The Town](https://www.themoviedb.org/movie/23168) *Greatest movie ever?
+Most definitely not.
+But I did enjoy it at 1 am after a week of work.*
 - [Dark Matter](https://tv.apple.com/us/show/dark-matter/umc.cmc.4luj45vtqpmjsvb6sc2675oeg) *Still watching.
 Still feels like they don't know how to make a compelling series last for however many episodes they have planned.
 LOTS of navel gazing and exposition, and I'm not necessarily opposed to focus on characters and story, but it's gotta be compelling.*

 ### Food and Drink